Tincho228/tyncho228/README.md

 Hello, GitHub! 👋

-I'm <Martin Quintero>, a student at Brigham Young University-Idaho interested in <Software Development/Interests such as: computer science, data science, web development, machine learning, ...>.
+I'm <Martin Quintero>, a student at Brigham Young University-Idaho interested in Software Development such as: computer science, data science, web development, machine learning.
 Welcome to my GitHub profile!

 ## About Me